-^b GXF supports all formats that can be stored on a K2 system.
+b GXF supports all formats that can be stored on a K2 system.

-^c Includes all MPEG-2 formats (IMX, XDCAM, etc.) that can be stored on a K2 system.

-d A D10 MXF stream is handled as an eVTR style D10AES3 stream.
+- c Includes all MPEG-2 formats (IMX, XDCAM, etc.) that can be stored on a K2 system. - d A D10 MXF stream is handled as an eVTR style D10AES3 stream.
 Uncompressed audio only.
 Maximum 8 channels audio.
-If you want to export clips with more than 8 audio tracks, export as GXF e K2 software version 3.2.7 or higher required to export as AVI or MOV with SD data track.
+If you want to export clips with more than 8 audio tracks, export as GXF - e K2 software version 3.2.7 or higher required to export as AVI or MOV with SD data track.

-MXF export behavior
+MXF export behavior on K2 Media Client

-The following sections specify how a K2 system handles file formats when they are exported as MXF.
+The following sections specify how a K2 Media Client handles file formats when they are exported as MXF.